mamahda/CodeForces-Solutions/README.md

 # Codeforces Solutions

-This repository contains my solutions to various problems on **Codeforces**, a popular competitive programming platform.
-Each solution reflects my approach to tackling algorithmic challenges, with a focus on efficiency and clarity.
+This repository contains my solutions to various **Codeforces** problems, all implemented in **C++**.
+These solutions are part of my journey to improve my programming and problem-solving skills through practice and study.

-Whether you're looking for reference code or just curious about my problem-solving techniques, feel free to explore and learn!
+Feel free to explore the repository to see my approaches and learn alongside me as I tackle algorithmic challenges.

 ---

-Let me know if you'd like to add anything else!
+Let me know if this works or if you'd like further adjustments!